nicolascalo/biomedical_data_pipelines/phage_display_sanger_sequencing/Readme.md

 - Peptide grouping based on amino acid physico-chemical properties
 - Aligned protein sequence

-# Results
+# :bar_chart: Results

-Fully self-contained interactive html report allowing easy exploration and sharing of raw and processed data by the user.
+- Fully self-contained interactive html report allowing easy exploration and sharing of raw and processed data by the user.
+- Drastic reduction in result trunover, from 1 day to a minute from the complete processing of 96 samples

-# Pipeline input and output
+# :arrow_right::arrow_right::arrow_right: Pipeline input and output

-## Input
+## :inbox_tray: Input

 - Raw .fasta files from the DNA sequencing provider (organized in subfolders if desired)
 - Name of the protein backbone (to modify inside the script before running it)
 - Name of the analysis (to modify inside the script before running it)

-## Output
+## :outbox_tray: Output

 - Html report
 - Tables exported as .tsv files